Pitch Yourself to Journalists, Reporters and Bloggers

 How can I increase queries in my alerts?

 By adding more relevant keywords related to your business or expertise and using both words and phrases in keywords.
 For example, if your interest is in "global warming", you might want to add keywords like: environment, global warming, climate change, greenhouse, carbon tax, deforestation.
-This will broaden HotKettle's search.
+As another example, if your interest is in tablets, a set of keywords could be "ipad, galaxy pad, microsoft surface, matepad, mediapad, amazon fire, pixel slate, acer iconia".

 What is the information within an alert?